Getting Started with UX Writing

 Another important consideration is the authenticity and personality behind your microcopy.

-Bleacher Report app for sports fans, for example, uses language they will find familiar and engaging.
+Bleacher Report app for sports fans who may have used a compound bow, for example, uses language they will find familiar and engaging.

 Here’s another great example, this one from Booking.com, too, that shows how the conversational text and active voice and engage, inform, and guide.